benj01/sonmap-studio/docs/geodata-import/IMPLEMENTATION.md

 ## Best Practices

 1. **User Experience**
-   - Clear separation of upload and import actions
+   - Clear separation of uploaded and imported files
+   - Visual indicators for file status
    - Immediate feedback for all operations
    - Intuitive companion file management
    - Progressive disclosure of advanced features